wp-plugins/ninjafirewall/readme.txt

 It allows any blog administrator to benefit from very advanced and powerful security features that usually aren't available at the WordPress level, but only in security applications such as the Apache [ModSecurity](http://www.modsecurity.org/ "") module or the PHP [Suhosin](http://suhosin.org/ "") extension.

-> NinjaFirewall requires at least PHP 5.3 (5.4 or higher recommended to enable all its features) and is only compatible with Unix-like OS (Linux, BSD).
+> NinjaFirewall requires at least PHP 5.3 (5.4 or higher recommended to enable all its features), MySQLi extension and is only compatible with Unix-like OS (Linux, BSD).
 It is not compatible with Windows.

 = Web Application Firewall =